 To apply for quarters the sponsor will need to compete an Application For Assignment to Military Housing (CG-5267).
 Forward your application, a copy of your orders and a Dependency Verification Form to the new housing office.
-Housing eligibility is based on the number of dependents the sponsor has residing with them at least 183 days per year; also an unborn child beyond the fourth month of pregnancy may be counted as a dependent for housing purposes.
+Housing eligibility is based on the number of dependents the sponsor has residing with them at least 183 days per year (this time does not have to be consecutive); also an unborn child beyond the fourth month of pregnancy may be counted as a dependent for housing purposes.
 Special housing regulations apply to members who are divorced, separated, or geographic bachelors.